 The Finnish R&D centre will be a key driver in HUAWEI’s research and development of new technologies for mobile devices.
 Initial projects will focus on software development

 for smartphones, tablets and rich-media devices, optimising the user experience of existing operating systems such as Android and Windows Phone 8.
 From the outset, HUAWEI plans to recruit 30 employees for the centre, with the goal of hiring more than 100 employees over five years.

 "We believe the key to building our brand is to provide consumers with a reliable and differentiated user experience," said Kenneth Fredriksen, Vice-President, HUAWEI Central, Eastern and Nordic Europe.
 "The open and innovative environment in Finland is an ideal place for HUAWEI to strengthen our global R&D capabilities for devices, creating opportunities for both HUAWEI and the Finnish elecommunications industry."

 Over the past 10 years, HUAWEI has grown significantly in Europe, particularly due to the region’s open economy and foreign investment initiatives, and is committed to further

 increase its investment in the region.
-In September 2012, HUAWEI announced a USD2 billion investment in R&D, local procurement and center of excellence initiatives in the
+In September 2012, HUAWEI announced a USD2 billion investment in R&D, local procurement and centre of excellence initiatives in the

-The R&D center in Helsinki will serve as one of HUAWEI’s core centers for device R&D, joining an already established modem and technology design center in Sweden and a user interface research center in the United Kingdom.
+The R&D centre in Helsinki will serve as one of HUAWEI’s core centres for device R&D, joining an already established modem and technology design centre in Sweden and a user interface research centre in the United Kingdom.